UBC-LA-Hackathon/student-dashboard/5-Create-Course-Dropdown.md

 ## Even more endpoints

-Time to put those skills from [Step 2](2-API-Endpoints.md) to use!
+Time to put those skills from [Step 2](2-API-Endpoints.md) to use.
 In `server.js`, we need another endpoint (`/getCourses`) where we serve course data fetched from the Canvas API.
 Up to you to figure out this implementation, but don't forget to ask for help if you get stuck! (hint: `canvasAPI` object has function called `getCoursesByUser`)

 ## Next step